NeuralEnsemble/cobrawap/README.rst

 WavescalEphant short- and mid- term goals
 -----------------------------------------

 * Bring together analysis methods used by different labs for the analysis and characterization of wave-like activity and UP/DN state detection, exploiting existing tools like Elephant.
-    * Impact: deliber validated, common analysis tools; exchange of methods and knowledge across labs;
+    * Impact: deliver validated, common analysis tools; exchange of methods and knowledge across labs;
-    * Further work: Joint development of viewing capabilities of wave activity (e.g., functions to efficient plot waves in the collab, movie like wave plotting, etc...).
+    * Further work: joint development of viewing capabilities of wave activity (e.g., functions to efficient plot waves in the collab, movie like wave plotting, etc...), synergies enables with other SPs and partners.

-* Extension to the comparison to simulated data vs. experimental data; include also synergies with EBRAINS and other HBP platform resources (e.g. the Knowledge Graph).
+* Extend the comparison to simulated data vs. experimental data; include also synergies with EBRAINS and other HBP platform resources (e.g. the Knowledge Graph).

 Current status of the project and possible developments